 We must not go beyond the limits drawn in ch.
 33:20-23 [of Exodus] in our conceptions of what constituted the sight of God; at the same time we must regard it as a vision of God in some form of manifestation which rendered the divine nature discernible to the human eye.
 Nothing is said as to the form in which God manifested himself.

-So, what does Exodus 33:20-23, the biblical passage mentioned by Keil and Delitzsch, say?
-That scripture passage states,
+Exodus 33:20-23, the scripture passage referenced by Keil and Delitzsch, says,

 He [the Lord God] said, “You cannot see My face; for no man shall see Me and live.”
 And the Lord said, “Here is a place by Me, and you shall stand on the rock.
 So it shall be, while My glory passes by, that I will put you in the cleft of the rock, and will cover you with My hand while I pass by.
 Then I will take away My hand, and you shall see My back; but My face shall not be seen.”

-A comment in Matthew Henry’s Commentary pertaining to the same scripture says, “A full discovery of the glory of God would quite overpower the faculties of any mortal man in this present state, and overwhelm him, even Moses himself.”
+A comment in Matthew Henry’s Commentary pertaining to this scripture passage says, “A full discovery of the glory of God would quite overpower the faculties of any mortal man in this present state, and overwhelm him, even Moses himself.”

 In the New International Version of the Bible, a footnote applicable to John 1:18 (a portion of which we previously quoted) asserts, “[S]ince no human being can see God as he really is, those who saw God saw him in a form he took on himself temporarily for the occasion.”